Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Abstract

 \section{Abstract}

-Watkins' conjecture asserts that the rank of an elliptic curve is upper bounded by the $2$-adic valuation of its modular degree.
-We show that this conjecture is satisfied when $E$ is any quadratic twist of an elliptic curve with rational $2$-torsion and prime power conductor.
-Furthermore, we give a lower bound of the congruence number for elliptic curves of the form $y^2=x^3-dx$, with $d$ a biquadratefree integer.
+Watkins's conjecture asserts that the rank of an elliptic curve is upper bounded by the $2$-adic valuation of its modular degree.
+We show that this conjecture is satisfied when $E$ is any quadratic twist of an elliptic curve with a rational point of order $2$ and prime power conductor, in particular, for the congruent number elliptic curves.
+Furthermore, we give a lower bound for the congruence number for elliptic curves of the form $y^2=x^3-dx$, with $d$ a fourth power free integer.